TheN0M4D1C/Zendesk-Auto-Responder/README.md

   4. Then it will respond to the ticket using a pre-coded response, the subject from the parsed email, and the reply-to field.
   5. The code then loops every minute.

-Since the code is essentially logging into your email and responding it bypasses any permissions that would otherwise keep you from using Zendesks APIs.
+Since the code is logging into your email and responding it bypasses any permissions that would otherwise keep you from using Zendesks APIs.

 *****************************************************************************************************************************************
 CAUTION!